 Related article: How to Find all of Your Amazon Data and Delete it

-The overall message here is that nothing is better than human-to-human interaction.
+The overall message here is that nothing is better than human-to-human interaction!
 The Echo runs the risk of replacing basic interactions.
 Does anyone remember being terrified of picking up the phone to call Little Caesar’s Pizza to order for their first sleepover?
 I do!
 And, since I got good at it, I was the perpetual pizza ordering-dude at sleepovers.
 This was a good thing.
 I knew how to interact with people and this skill has served me well.
-So, now that Amazon is offering an Echo for kids, with kid-friendly features, please just be careful.